GA Anderson writes on recycling and other environmental and green ecological issues. Earth sciences and a green economy are our future.

 Examples of what recycled steel is used for are endless.
 It is said that two out of every three tons of steel are made from recycled material.
 Which means you could say that two out of three new steel-containing products; cars appliances, tin cans, etc. will be made with recycled steel.

 As a ferrous metal, (non-magnetic), aluminum is recycled and processed in much the same way as steel.
-It is hammered, ripped apart, seperated, shredded, and bundled off to a mini-mill foundry to be smelted into ingots that are then sent to aluminum making mills -- the Big Furnaces.
+It is hammered, ripped apart, separated, shredded, and bundled off to a mini-mill foundry to be smelted into ingots that are then sent to aluminum making mills—the Big Furnaces.

 Second only to steel in recycling percentages, aluminum also has the personal connection of individual collection and recycling, versus. steel's primarily industrial-scale recyclers.